BxCppDev/Bayeux/README.rst

   * Ubuntu 18.04 provides GCC version 6.5 and 7.3.
   * Ubuntu 20.04 provides GCC version 9.3.
+  * Bayeux is known to work on CentOS with GCC 4.9

 On Linux,  you should  install these through  the package  manager for your distribution.
 Some older  Linux systems (SL/CentOS, especially on